shlexware/Rayfield/Documentation.md

 local Toggle = Tab:CreateToggle({
 	Name = "Toggle Example",
 	CurrentValue = false,
+	Flag = "Toggle1", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
 	Callback = function(Value)
 		-- The function that takes place when the toggle is pressed -- The variable (Value) is a boolean on whether the toggle is true or false